 Process+Practice is a two-year dance residency at Assembly Hall that supports local dancers in the research, creation and presentation of new works while offering compelling artistic experiences that allow the local community to engage with the art of dance.
 Presented in partnership with TOES FOR DANCE, the program nurtures artistic development and community-building by holding time and space for dancers and choreographers to experiment, discuss and explore the art form.

-The Cedar Ridge Summer Residency program provides one emerging or mid-career visual artist with a unique workspace at the center for eight weeks, from early July to late August at no cost, and an opportunity to present works developed during the residency at the Cedar Ridge Gallery.
+The Cedar Ridge Summer Residency program provides one emerging or mid-career visual artist with a unique workspace at the center for 14 weeks, from mid-June to late September at no cost, and an opportunity to present works developed during the residency at the Cedar Ridge Gallery.

 Toronto-based artists working or living in Toronto.
 The residency program is dedicated to engaging and supporting Toronto-based artists from equity-deserving communities.